cloudmesh/cloudmesh-openapi/paper/_index.md

 ### 4.1.
 Algorithms and Datasets

 This project uses a number of simple example algorithms and datasets.
-We have chosen to use the once included in Scikit Learn as they are widel known and can be used by others to replicate our benchmarks easily.
+We have chosen to use the examples included in Scikit Learn as they are widely known and can be used by others to replicate our benchmarks easily.
 Nevertheless, it will be possible to integrate easily other data sources, as well as algorithms due to the generative nature of our base code for creating REST services.

 Within Skikit Learn we have chosen the following examples:

-* **Pipelined ANOVA SVM**: A code thet shows a pipeline running successively a univariate feature selection with anova and then a SVM of the selected features [^6].
+* **Pipelined ANOVA SVM**: An example code that shows a pipeline running successively a univariate feature selection with anova and then a SVM of the selected features [^6].

+* **Eigenfaces SVM Facial Recognition**: A facial recognition example that first  utilizes principle component analysis (PCA) to generate eigenfaces from the training image data, and then trains and tests a SVM model [^eigenfaces-svm].
+This example uses the real world "Labeled Faces in the Wild" dataset consisting of labeled images of famous individuals gathered from the internet [^labeled-faces-wild]     .

 ### 4.2.
 Cloud Providers